RenartdeM/hello-world/README.md

 # hello-world
-I am following the guide on Github ;)
+Well I finally decided to go for the original version : Just another repository.